FERRY ITINERARIES & ISLAND INFO

 Its name has been identified with peace and remoteness.
-It is located on the south eastern side of Cyclades, very close to the islands of Naxos and Ios.
+It is located on the southeastern side of the Cyclades, very close to the islands of Naxos and Ios.
 However, Amorgos has managed to keep its pace quiet and traditional.

-In the 2nd century BC, Amorgos was conquered by the Romans.
-That time, Christianity was introduced to the inhabitants.
+In the 2nd century BC, this island was conquered by the Romans.
+At that time, Christianity was introduced to the inhabitants.
 In the Byzantine times, the first chapels were built and some of them exist till today all over the island.
-In 1207, the Venetians took over Amorgos and built strong castles to protect the island from pirates.
-However, in 1537, the Turkish pirate Barbarossa conquered the island and destroyed it, before handling it over to the Ottoman Empire.
-Amorgos was set free in 1829, after the end of the Greek Revolution, and formed part of the first Greek State.
+In 1207, the Venetians took over the island and built strong castles to protect the island from pirates.
+However, in 1537, the Turkish pirate Barbarossa conquered the island and destroyed it, before handing it over to the Ottoman Empire.
+It was set free in 1829, after the end of the Greek Revolution, and formed part of the first Greek State.

-Today the permanent inhabitants of Amorgos are few.
+Today the permanent inhabitants of the island are few.
 A lot of residents immigrated in the 1950s and 1960s to mainland towns or abroad in search for a better life.
-The remaining residents deal mostly with agriculture, fishing and tourism.
+The remaining residents deal mostly with agriculture, fishing, and tourism.

-Chora, the capital of Amorgos, is built on the slopes of a hill, about 400m above the sea level.
+Chora, the capital, is built on the slopes of a hill, about 400m above sea level.
 The main colors dominating the village is certainly blue and white, the typical colors of the Aegean.
 The remains of a Venetian Castle are found on top of a huge rock above Chora, from where you have wonderful views to the surrounding area.

-Hop on a ferry from Athens to Amorgos for fantastic beaches, delicious food, beautiful natural landscapes, and relaxing holidays off the beaten tourist trail!
+Hop on a ferry from Athens for fantastic beaches, delicious food, beautiful natural landscapes, and relaxing holidays off the beaten tourist trail!

-- Amorgos has two ports: Aegiali and Katapola.
+- The island has two ports: Aegiali and Katapola.

 - Although Amorgos is very close to the busy Naxos and Ios islands, it has managed to keep its peaceful ambiance.

-- In Amorgos, you’ll find many picturesque villages, like Tholaria, Lagada, and Arkesini.
+- All over the island, you’ll find many picturesque villages, like Tholaria, Lagada, and Arkesini.